-- 1. The board of directors and its committees (as detailed in section B.2. below) have a supervisory and monitoring role over the actions of the chairman and the managing director. - 2.
-The first vice-chairman, who is an external independent director, presides over the appointments and remuneration committee and acts as a co-ordinator for the external directors. - 3.
-The powers vested in the managing director are equal to those vested in the chairman, as has been indicated above (section B.1.6), excluding in both cases those exclusively reserved for the board. - 4.
-The managing director is in charge of the daily management of the various business lines and reports to the chairman.
+- (1) The board of directors and its committees (as detailed in section B.2 of this report) have a supervisory and monitoring role over the actions of the chairman and the chief executive officer. - (2) The first vice chairman, who is an external independent director, presides over the appointments and remuneration committee and acts as a coordinator for the external directors. - (3) The powers vested in the chief executive officers are equal to those vested in the chairman, as has been indicated above (section B.1.6), excluding in both cases those exclusively reserved for the board. - (4) The chief executive officer is in charge of the daily management of the various business lines and reports to the chairman.